Skip to Content

 Santa Cruz Wharf, Photo by Flickr/ Martin Holst Friborg Pedersen

-California’s longest over-the-water public pier, Santa Cruz Wharf was originally built to ship potatoes to San Francisco.
-Today, visitors dine at the numerous restaurants enjoying the catch of the day and stunning ocean views.
+California’s longest over-the-water public pier, Santa Cruz Wharf, was originally built to ship potatoes to San Francisco.
+Today, visitors dine at numerous restaurants enjoying the catch of the day and stunning ocean views.

 One fun thing to do in Santa Cruz with kids is to go shopping in the wharf’s kitschy shops.
-Beach-themed gifts and décor, kites, and candy are among the colorful choices.
-You can also book fishing trips, rent boats, and kayaks.
+The colorful choices include beach-themed gifts and décor, kites, and candy.
+The famous saltwater taffy at Marini’s Candies is my family’s favorite.
+You can also book fishing trips and rent boats and kayaks.

 Get out on the water to catch your own dinner or get a glimpse of seals and sea lions under the pier.
 If you visit on Sunday evening, you might even stumble across an outdoor dance party.
 Salsa by the Sea kicks off next to the Ideal Bar & Grill weekly.
 Noteworthy for you runners, this is the starting point for the annual Wharf-to-Wharf Run.